 Number on parole per 100,000 U.S. adult residents

-Wisconsin has a good number of jails, 76 over 72 counties and another 25 prisons in the state.
+WI has a good number of jails, 76 over 72 counties and another 25 prisons in the state.
 Within the jails, they house about 12,150 inmates and 23,519 in prison.
-Based on one hundred thousand residents, Wisconsin has an incarceration rate of 406, a violent crime rate of 306 and a property crime rate of 1,933.
-Wisconsin’s Department of Corrections runs off an annual budget of $834 million with a staff of 6,959 employees.
-It costs Wisconsin $37,994 for every inmate per year.
+Based on one hundred thousand residents, the state has an incarceration rate of 406, a violent crime rate of 306 and a property crime rate of 1,933.
+The state’s Department of Corrections runs off an annual budget of $834 million with a staff of 6,959 employees.
+It costs WI $37,994 for every inmate per year.
 The Wisconsin community corrections system oversees 44,489 people on probation and 20,401 on parole.